Am I eligible to receive benefits?

 The amount of unemployment benefits varies.
 It is dependent on how much you have earned in your base period.
 The minimum weekly benefit rate is $24.00 and maximum benefit rate is $424.00.
-Visit the West Virginia State website for more information.
+More information can be found on the UC Benefit Rate Table.

 How long will I receive these benefits?

 The length of time that you will receive benefits is also based on how much you made during the base period, but not more than 26 weeks.